 See the warning note above.
 We're going to take the approach of assuming that you have an existing source tree that you have built, so we will create the project in an empty directory and them move it into that source tree.

 - Open Xcode, and create a new Project with File > New Project.
-In the left hand pane select the "Other" template group, then in the right hand pane select the "Empty" project type. the click Next.
+Select the "Cross-platform" tab then under the "Other" template group select the "Empty" project type. the click Next.
 Name the project and click Next.
-Select a temporary to create the project files in and then click Create.
+Select a temporary directory to create the project files in and then click Create.

 - Before going any further, close the project (File > Close Project) and open Finder.
 Find the *.xcodejproj directroy in the temporary directory, move it into your mozilla source tree, and then double click on it to open it.